-The North Carolina Maternal Mental Health MATTERS (Making Access to Treatment, Evaluation, Resources & Screening Better) Program will augment and strengthen systems for pregnant and postpartum women associated with maternal depression and related behavioral health disorders.
-The North Carolina Department of Health and Human Services (DHHS), Division of Public Health (DPH), Women's and Children's Health Section (WCHS) is the state Title V agency charged to plan and support the State's perinatal care system and is the applicant agency for this funding opportunity announcement.
-WCHS with its key partners, University of North Carolina, and its sister division/offices, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and the Office of Rural Health, will work collaboratively to improve the behavioral health systems for pregnant and parenting women in our state.
+The North Carolina Maternal Mental Health MATTERS (Making Access to Treatment, Evaluation, Resources and Screening Better) Program is focused on decreasing barriers and limitations of screening, treatment and referrals for maternal depression and related behavioral disorders and to increase health care providers' (emphasis on obstetricians, midwives, pediatricians, family physicians, registered nurses, social workers, and pregnancy care managers) capacity and comfort to assess, screen, treat and refer pregnant and postpartum women.
+The North Carolina Department of Health and Human Services (DHHS), Division of Public Health (DPH), Women, Infant, and Community Wellness Section (WICWS) is part of the state Title V agency charged to plan and support the State's perinatal care system and is the lead agency for this funding.
+WICWS with its key partners, University of North Carolina at Chapel Hill, Duke University School of Medicine, and its sister division/offices, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services and the Office of Rural Health, will work collaboratively to improve the behavioral health systems for pregnant and parenting women in our state.